-The Source window allows you to view and edit source files as well as set breakpoints, step through design files, and view code coverage statistics.
+The Source window allows you to view and edit source files as well as set breakpoints, and step through design files.

 By default, the Source window displays your source code with line numbers.
-You may also see the following graphic elements:
+You may also see the different graphic elements.